Comeback Heat do it again, rally past Celtics for 2-0 lead

 TIP-INS

-Heat: Miami’s 20-point differential in the third quarter was a Heat record for that quarter in the playoffs, and the sixth time in Heat playoff history they outscored an opponent by at least 20 in any quarter. … Robinson, who had been 2 for 9 on 3’s in his last two games, made four in the first quarter.
+Heat: Spoelstra’s 81st career playoff win ties him for eighth all-time with K.C.
+Jones. … Miami’s 20-point differential in the third quarter was a Heat record for that quarter in the playoffs, and the sixth time in Heat playoff history they outscored an opponent by at least 20 in any quarter. … Robinson, who had been 2 for 9 on 3’s in his last two games, made four in the first quarter and six in the game. … Andre Iguodala couldn’t play after halftime with back tightness.

 3’S ARE WILD